streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/app-dependencies.md

 ### apt-get dependencies

-If `packages.txt` exists in the repository we automatically detect it, parse it, and install the listed packages as described below.
+If `packages.txt` exists in the root directory of your repository we automatically detect it, parse it, and install the listed packages as described below.
 You can read more about apt-get in their [docs](https://linux.die.net/man/8/apt-get).

 Add **apt-get** dependencies to `packages.txt`, one package name per line.
 For example: